-It is anticipated the award will act as ‘seed’ funding for program or service development.
-Applications should address how the proposed program will be sustained beyond the award period and consider the full life cycle of the program.
+It is anticipated the award will act as seed funding for program or service development.
+Applications should address how the proposed program will be sustainable beyond the award period and consider the full life cycle of the program.

 The recipient will be expected to share the enhanced skills or learning gained through an agreed process of networking with the public library sector and/or allied agencies to maximise the collective benefits of the award.

 Applications considering partial usage of the award funds will be considered.

 Applicants who have previously applied unsuccessfully may reapply or resubmit previous applications.